Vegan Wine: The Truth About Winemaking

-It’s not something that’s easy to get in your local grocery store.
-Check out this guide to learn more about what makes wine not vegan and how to get your hands on a bottle that doesn’t use animal byproduct.
+Truly vegan wine is not something that's easy to get in your local grocery store.
+Check out this guide to learn why and how to get your hands on a bottle that is!

 Fining Agents that Aren't Vegan Safe

-Casein can remove any impurities in the wine and reduces the number of phenolic compounds that give it a bitter after taste.
-The use of casein makes the wine vegetarian but not vegan.
+Casein is a type of phosphoprotein found in milk.
+It is a popular fining agent, commonly added to white wines to help clarify them.
+Casein can remove impurities in the wine and reduces the number of phenolic compounds that give it a bitter after taste.

-Gelatin is often added to red wine to reduce the bitter aftertaste.
-Wines that use this fining method are neither vegetarian or vegan safe.
+Wines that use gelatin are neither vegetarian or vegan safe.

 Chitosan is a carbohydrate that exists in shells of all crustaceans.
 Since it has a positive ionic charge, it can be used to get rid of phenols.
 It can also fade excess color in white wines.

-If racked and settled the right way, drinking wine that contains chitosan shouldn't harm you if you have a shellfish allergy but caution should still be advised.
-The use of chitosan makes the resulting wine neither vegetarian or vegan.
+If racked and settled the right way, drinking wine that contains chitosan shouldn't harm you if you have a shellfish allergy, but caution should still be advised.
+The use of chitosan makes the wine neither vegetarian or vegan friendly.

 Are There Any Vegan Safe Agents?

 With the long list of fining agents that aren't vegan, it can be hard to believe that there are any at all.
-Poly-vinyl-poly-pyrrolidone and Bentonite are two that are safe for vegans.
+And just because they're vegan friendly, doesn't necessarily mean they're safe.

-PVPP also gives rosé the elegantly pale color that it's known for and can get rid of the bitterness that comes hand in hand with some red wines.
+PVPP is a human-made plastic that can be used in wines to absorb phenols and colors.
+It gives rosé the elegantly pale color that it's known for and can get rid of the bitterness that comes hand in hand with some red wines.

 As stated before, it can be hard to find vegan wine.
-Most of the ones that are sold in stores use gelatin, casein, and other non-vegan friendly products.
-So, the question is how can you get it or at least tell the difference?
+Most wines sold in stores use gelatin, albumen, casein, and other non-vegan friendly products.
+So, how can you tell if your wine is truly vegan?